daniel8rc/scrapper-idealista/README.md

-# This project is a fork of https://github.com/HugoJBello/python-datascraping-fotocasa-idealista
+This project is a fork of https://github.com/HugoJBello/python-datascraping-fotocasa-idealista

+# Edit conf.json